FranciscoOrdonez/credit-Card-Approval-Predictor-in-Python/README.md

 ![image](https://user-images.githubusercontent.com/53232113/133699014-cc0b4e32-d622-41f7-9e8a-293bd45ce1e9.png)

+As seen, features 2(debt) and 7(years employed) have type "float64" and features 10(credit score) and 14(income) have type "int64".
+These onlyh four features are numerical.
+The remaining features are type "object", which are non-numeric values.
+Just observe that the feature 15('approval status') is the target which is a non-numeric value.

 In order to check the last 17 lines of data in dataframe we use pandas command "cc_apps.tail(17)".
 The resuls is as follows: